ryardley/indexr/README.md

 // Consume reducers etc.
 ```

-There is a simiar user story around express routes.
+There is a simiar user story around express routes but potentially using an array.

 ```
 app/modules